How Ukrainian IT Industry is Influenced by the Latest Events in Ukraine

-Since the end of 2013 we have been receiving lots of questions from our customers and partners about the political and economical situation in Ukraine and, particularly, in Lviv.
-This article is dedicated to answer some of these questions and shed some light on the influence that the latest events had on the Ukrainian IT-industry.
+Since the end of 2013, we have been receiving lots of questions from our customers and partners about the political and economical situation in Ukraine and, particularly, in Lviv.
+This article is dedicated to answering some of these questions and shedding some light on the influence that the latest events had on the Ukrainian IT industry.

 What’s going on in general?

 In November of 2013 more than 100,000 peaceful protesters gathered in Kyiv to show their support of European values.
 During the past five months, the Ukrainian citizens were protesting against President Yanukovych’s dictatorship, excessive bureaucracy, government corruption, and use of the tax system as an instrument of pressure on business by the Ukrainian power-holding structures.
 The protesters were also calling for Yanukovych’s resignation and rejection of letting Russia’s neo-Soviet imperialism form the political and economic landscape of Ukraine.

 Yet, Yanukovych’s government’s unwillingness to listen to the protesters’ demands led to the demonstrations being disrupted by the riot police.
 Many of the activists were severely beaten, injured, and killed.
 By the hundred sacrificed lives of brave activists in Maidan (the Independence Square in Kyiv), by overthrowing the criminal government, the people of Ukraine have proved that now their country has matured into an independent state that is ready to determine its own domestic and foreign policy, rebuild its economy and develop a new, fair political system.

 For some time Ukraine was functioning not through its government but through the self-organization of its people and their sense of human decency, but now the order is gradually coming to normal, both in political and economic spheres.

 What’s our reaction to the events in Ukraine?